patois/BFS2019/readme.md

 ![leak teb](rsrc/leakteb.png?raw=true)

 With the process' TEB address leaked to us, we are well prepared for leaking further information\
-by using the default gagdet 62 (0x3e), which dereferences any 64 bits of process memory pointed\
+by using the default gagdet 62 (0x3e), which dereferences arbitrary 64 bits of process memory pointed\
-to by _rcx_:
+to by _rcx_ per request:

 ![gadget index](rsrc/gadget_3e.png?raw=true)